-How do Blocks and Layouts Work in Magento 2?
+How Do Magento Blocks and Layouts Work In 2025?

-How do Blocks and Layouts Work in Magento 2?
+How Do Magento Blocks and Layouts Work In 2025?

-Convenient division of front end into separate blocks was implemented back in Magento 1.
+Convenient division of the frontend into separate blocks was implemented back in Magento 1.
 On the whole, the approach to organizing the display of the front end part was largely taken from the first edition of the platform.
 How is it implemented in Magento 2?

 Here some definitions for a better understanding of the topic of this article: